Pre-Courant Algebroids: Preliminaries

-Note that we do not insist that the Jacobi identity be satisfied for the binary operation, which we will refer to as a \emph{pre-bracket}.
-However, if the Jacobi identity in Loday--Leibniz form is satisfied then we speak of a \emph{Courant algebroid}. \begin{example} It is well known that quadratic Lie algebras are precisely Courant algebroids over a point -- the anchor is trivially zero and defining properties of a Courant algebroid reduce to the definition of a Lie algebra with equipped with a invariant quadratic polynomial.
-Similarly, if we replace a quadratic Lie algebra with a quadratic skew algebra (i.e., relax the Jacobi identity) then we obtain an algebraic example of a pre-Courant algebroid.
-Interestingly, we have non-trivial examples of such skew algebras, principally the seven dimensional cross product:
+\begin{definition}[Vaisman \cite{Vaisman:2005}] A \emph{pre-Courant algebroid} is a Courant vector bundle $(E, \langle \cdot, \cdot \rangle, \rho)$ equipped with a $\R$-bilinear product $ \circ: \Sec(E) \times \Sec(E)\rightarrow \Sec(E)$, which we will refer to as a \emph{pre-bracket}, that satisfies: \begin{enumerate} \item $\rho(e_{1} \circ e_{2}) = [\rho(e_{1}), \rho(e_{2})]$; \item $ e_{1} \circ e_{2} + e_{2} \circ e_{1} = \mathcal{D}\langle e_{1}, e_{2}\rangle$; \item $\rho(e_{1})\langle e_{2}, e_{3}\rangle = \langle e_{1}\circ e_{2}, e_{3}\rangle + \langle e_{2}, e_{1}\circ e_{3}\rangle $, \end{enumerate} for all $e_{1}, e_{2}$ and $e_{3} \in \Sec(E)$. \end{definition} Note that in general, a pre-bracket does not satisfy any form of Jacobi identity.
+However, if a pre-bracket satisfies the Jacobi identity in Loday--Leibniz form, then we are dealing with a \emph{Courant algebroid} (see \cite{Courant:1990,Dorfman:1987,Liu:1997}). \begin{example} Courant algebroids are examples of pre-Courant algebroids by simply disregarding the Jacobi identity for the Courant--Dorfman bracket. \end{example} \begin{example} It is well known that Courant algebroids over a point are precisely quadratic Lie algebras.
+In this setting, the anchor is trivially zero and the defining axioms of a Courant algebroid reduce to the definition of a Lie algebra equipped with an invariant quadratic polynomial.
+If we replace a quadratic Lie algebra with a quadratic skew algebra (i.e., a vector space satisfying the usual axioms of Lie algebras except for the Jacobi identity), then we obtain an algebraic example of a pre-Courant algebroid.
+The seven-dimensional cross product